Year 6 Closure Resources

 Year 6 Cookalong

-Each week or so, we are going to try and cook together from our own kitchens.
+The Year 6 teachers are going to spend some time together by cooking from our own kitchens - and we'd like you to join in.
 Mr Luke chose the first recipe - a stir fry.
 Mrs Cowen's choice was a sweet (but healthy-ish) one - banana pancakes.

 The great thing about both of these recipes is that they are easily adapted depending on which ingredients you have in the house and what your own tastes are.
 Don't like bananas?
 Use another fruit.
 Don't have any onions?
 Throw a different vegetable in instead.
 The main thing is to make something tasty which everyone at home can enjoy and to have fun doing it.